 Tucson, Arizona, founded in 1775 by Hugh O’Connor is the state’s second largest city with close economic, cultural, and historic ties to Mexico.
 Tucson is an economic, educational, and technological crossroads of the southwestern United States, and key transportation gateway to Mexico.

 Guadalajara is the capital of the State of Jalisco and Mexico’s 2nd largest city.
 Guadalajara is a bustling metropolitan city (population 4.4 million) that is alive with parks, monuments and historical 16th century buildings.
-The city’s economy is based on industry, especially information technology (it has been called the “Silicon Valley of Mexico”) and includes a large number of international firms with manufacturing facilities in the Guadalajara metro area.
-More traditional industries, such as shoes, textiles and food processing, are also important contributors to the economy.
+The city’s economy is based on industry, especially information technology and includes a large number of international firms with manufacturing facilities in the Guadalajara metro area.

 Ciudad Obregón, Sonora is situated in the fertile Valle del Yaqui, once considered the breadbasket of México because of its well-developed agricultural industry.
 Today, its natural resources, advanced transportation infrastructure and proximity to the deep-sea port of Guaymas make it a strategic location for commerce.

 Nestled between the beautiful sea of Cortes and the majestic Sonoran desert, Puerto Peñasco is a destination with unique natural beauties.
 Such is the case of the Pinacate Reserve and the Great Altar Desert, the largest active dune field in North America and the site of a spectacular volcanic shield with lava flows, cinder cones and impressive giant craters.

 Tucson Mexico Sister Cities Association

 All rights reserved.
 Reproduction of material without written

 permission is strictly prohibited.